 Fremantle Stuff > Parks > Pioneer Park

 Pioneer Reserve is opposite the Fremantle Railway Station and is bounded by Market, Short, Pakenham, and Phillimore Streets.
 What is now Pioneer Park was not previously (mostly) open space.
-It was completely built on at the end of the 19th century, as shown in the photo (Battye 26778P) on page 100 of John Dowson's Old Fremantle (2003).
+It was completely built on at the end of the 19th century, as shown in a photo here.
 An Uglieland fairground on the corner of Market and Phillimore Streets was run from 1922 to 1936 by the Fremantle Uglymen's Association to raise funds for underprivileged children.
 It was a popular nightlife venue in the area and hosted regular dances.
 The name was changed from Uglieland to Pioneer Park in 1940.

 The only building on the reserve is the former Stateships building, owned by the City, and currently leased to the Spare Parts Puppet Theatre.

 These shops used to be on the corner of Short and Market Streets.
-No great loss.
+Where they stood is now part of Pioneer Park.

 Fremantle History Centre photo #1276, 1920s, with this caption: The Ugly Men's Association was a charitable organisation fomed to raise money to alleviate suffering in the community caused by World War I. A fairground with chocolate wheels, merry-go-rounds etc was opened on the corner of Market and Phillimore Streets, by the Mayor, Frank Gibson, on 31.03.1922.
 It operated until about 1936.
 The area later became Pioneer Reserve, opened by the Lieutenant Governor Sir James Mitchell on 3.07.1942.